dustinpfister/blog_posts/_posts/js-document-queryselector.md

 In addition there is also the document querySelectorAll method that works more or less the same as query selector, but as you would expect returns a collection of elements rather that just a single element.
 The return value of query selector all is a node list rather than an html collection though, but aside from that, and maybe some backward compatibility concerns the method is a good choice for getting a collection of elements.

 In this section I will be going over a few quick examples of these methods for starters.
 I try to always keep these examples as simple as possible, but I still assume that you have at least some background when it comes to [getting started with javaScript in general](/2018/11/27/js-getting-started/).
+When I first started out with client side javaScript I was using the [file protocol](/2020/09/21/js-getting-started-file-protocol/) as a way to just open up local files in a web browser, but for many reasons it would be best to set up a [basic static web sever and few what one is working on by way of the http protocol](/2017/12/04/nodejs-simple-static-server-file/).
+There are other ways of just getting started in a browser though such as using the [javaScript console](/2019/07/29/js-getting-started-javascript-console/).

 ### 1.1 - Query selector will return a single element reference